Benefits of EXCALIBUR Dehydrator

 Excalibur is notorious for its inaccurate temperature control, as discussed here under Excalibur Tech Specs.
 Users have found they're cooking their food!

 First, determine you have a problem.
-Use a meat thermometer to measure the food temperature, or use the Taylor Digital Thermometer we offer here with Excalibur to measure the dehydrator inside temperature.
+Use a meat (or digital) thermometer to measure the temperature inside your dehydrator.

 If your thermodisc is inaccurate, you can throw it out and replace it with an accurate thermostat.
 I give instructions here under Convert Excal to Low-Heat.